Geekvedika23/Breast_Cancer-Classification/README.md

-# Breast_Cancer-Classification
+# Breast_Cancer-Classification:
 A machine learning project for breast cancer classification using Python and Google Colab.

-Project Overview
+Project Overview:
 This project uses Machine Learning to classify breast cancer tumors as **Malignant** or **Benign** based on medical diagnostic features.
 The project was developed using Python in Google Colab and uses machine learning techniques for data analysis and classification.

-Objective
+Objective:
 The main objective of this project is to build a machine learning model that can accurately classify breast cancer tumors based on the given dataset features.

-Technologies Used
+Technologies Used:
 - Python
 - Google Colab
 - NumPy